sveetch/cookiecutter-bireli/CONTRIBUTING.rst

 Your work have to fill all quality requirements.

-Commit messages are important, we do not want too much noise in Git history, so:
+Commit messages are important because we want to avoid too much "noise" in Git history,
+so:

 -  Respect our commit message format;
 -  Try to limit commit message to a single line and not too long (120